LILLIAN “LIL” HARDIN

 to play it, but not to Lil’s satisfaction.
 She asked if she could try playing it.
 Amazed that such a

-young girl could sight read that well, the owner offered her a job as a sheet music demonstrator.
+young girl could sight read that well, the owner offered her a job as sheet music demonstrator.

 to other opportunities.
 The store owner, Mrs. Jennie Jones, was a booking agent, and musicians frequented the store.